UmmulkiramR/password-generator/README.md

 A simple program to generate a random alpha numeric password.
-You decide the length and the number of letters and symbols in it.
+Just give it the length and the total number of characters, numbers and symbols you want in your password.